cgmcintyr/SimulaQron/examples/ubqc/README.md

 ## MBQC

-This subroutine takes input as decribed in the JSON file in the same repository described below.
+This subroutine takes input as described in the JSON file in the same repository described below.
 MBQC subroutine is composed of two functions, measurement.py and flow.py.
 The final output of the subroutine can be interpreted as follows:

 * E [i,j]: entangle qubits i and j using Controlled Phase.
 * M i <img src="./docs/svgs/f50853d41be7d55874e952eb0d80c53e.svg" align=middle width=9.794565000000006pt height=22.831379999999992pt/> [m] [n]: Measurement angle for qubit i is <img src="./docs/svgs/5fc34debe9fe8c2254296f70d46bf923.svg" align=middle width=178.268805pt height=29.19113999999999pt/>